Pastors & Staff

 Bill holds degrees from Westminster Choir College; BM, The North Carolina School of the Arts; MM, and The University of North Carolina at Greensboro; DMA.
 He is the Artistic Director of The Burlington Boys Choir and is a founding board member of Burlington-Alamance Sister Cities.
 Bill is active in Greensboro music organizations, currently serving on the board of the Greensboro Chapter of the American Guild of Organists and formerly on the board of the North Carolina United Methodist All-State Youth Chorus and as Repertoire and Standards Chair for Boy Choirs for the North Carolina American Choral Directors Association.
 For over fifteen years he has been the volunteer director of the Friends Homes Ringers, the residents’ handbell choir at Friends Homes at Guilford.

-Bill and his wife Alicia live in Burlington with their two dachshunds, Calvin and Phillip.
+Bill and his wife Alicia live in Haw River.

 Brian is married to Linda Fitts who works for Hospice and Palliative Care of Greensboro.
 Their son Tommy is a regional accounts manager for Aaron’s.
 Brian is a technician with Elon University during the week where he works with audio and video electronics.
 He loves working with his son restoring old cars and he and his wife enjoy participating in the NC Presbyterian Pilgrimage.

 Jordan Hart, Accompanist for the Contemporary Service